PintolabMSSM/isoPropeller-annotate/README.md

 ```
 The `minerva_queue_lsf` repository provides the `submitjob` script required for the pfamscan and interpro scan tasks in the pipeline.
 Both these tasks partition the isoform sequences in chunks for parallel processing on the 'Minerva' compute cluster, which uses the LSF queueing system.
 Other environments will require a modification of the submitjob script.

-## Running the post-niap-merge pipeline
+## Running the isoPropeller-collapse pipeline
-The `sm_post-niap-merge` pipeline is developed in Snakemake and uses a standardized structure that is expected by frequent Snakemake users and allows for easy deployment in modular workflows.
-For convenience we also provide a `run-post-niap-merge` wrapper script that simplifies execution of the pipeline.
+The `isoPropeller-collapse` pipeline is developed in Snakemake and uses a standardized structure that is expected by frequent Snakemake users and allows for easy deployment in modular workflows.
+For convenience we also provide a `run-isoPropeller-collapse` wrapper script that simplifies execution of the pipeline.
 The wrapper script expects three input files per analysis with the following standardized file name convention:

 ```
-<PREFIX>.gtf     : gtf file, produced by NIAP_merge.pl
+<PREFIX>.gtf     : gtf file, produced by isoPropeller-collapse
 <PREFIX>_exp_renamed.txt  : raw flnc read counts for each isoform (rows) in all samples (columns)
 ```